Tū-te-tawhā Whare-oneone: Avenging Te Ata-inutai

 When Tū-te-tawhā's eldest brother, Tama-mutu, was born, Te Ata-inutai travelled to Marae-kōwhai in order to perform the tohi baptismal ritual, but he was murdered by a group of Tūwharetoa led by Kewha on his journey home, as vengeance for his killing of the Tūwharetoa ariki Waikari during the attack that had led to the marriage of Te Rangi-ita and Waitapu.

 Because this murder had not been avenged, Te Ata-inutai's name was not mentioned to his grandchildren.
 However, when Tū-te-tawhā was about twelve, an old man called Ure-tāraia, Te Urutaraia, or Ure-tarai was fishing with a net and the fish began to escape out the bottom.
 Tū-te-tawhā and other children threw rocks into the stream, in order to drive the fish back into the net.
 One of Tū-te-tawhā's stones splashed the old man in the face and he shouted abuse at Tū-te-tawhā, revealing that he had a grandfather whose death was unavenged.
 Tū-te-tawhā went to his mother, who revealed the identity of his grandfather and the truth of the old man's words.

 Therefore, when he was an adult, Tū-te-tawhā travelled to his maternal grandfather's old home, Whare-puhunga, in the Waikato region, where he convinced the Ngāti Raukawa to gather a war party in order to avenge the death.
 This party was led by Whiti-patatō (or Whiti-patoto).
-Te Rangi-ita learnt that the war party was coming form Tū-te-tawhā and called on Whiti-patatō to lead his force to Marae-kōwhai quickly, but he stopped in the area of Kaingaroa, saying "Not yet!
+Te Rangi-ita learnt that the war party was coming from Tū-te-tawhā and called on Whiti-patatō to lead his force to Marae-kōwhai quickly, but he stopped in the area of Kaingaroa, saying "Not yet!
 I am going to rove (tihoi) about this plain" or "my path must be a hidden one” (me tīhoi ake te huarahi mōku), from which the plain received the name Tīhoi.

 Eventually, however, Whiti-patatō reached the settlement of Tuhinga-mata / Pōnui located near Rangatira Point at the northeastern end of Lake Taupō.
 In the night, Tū-te-tawhā entered the village and took a turn on sentry duty, singing out a song that cryptically communicated to Whiti-patatō that the local rangatira, Tūwharetoa a Turiroa was not in the village, but in a cave on the shore of Lake Taupō called Matanuku and Matarangi.
 Just before dawn the next morning, Whiti-patatō led his forces in an attack on Tuhinga-mata.
 The village was completely unprepared for an attack and the people broke and ran.
 Whiti-patatō went searching for Tūwharetoa a Turiroa, found him in the cave, and killed him, thus avenging Te Ata-inutai's death.

 For his actions, Tū-te-tawhā received the sobriquet whare-oneone.
 After this, he settled at Rangatira Point, near the old village of Tūwhare-toa a Turiroa.